Scille/parsec-cloud/docs/development/how_to_add_a_route.md

             client_ctx.organization_not_found_abort()
 ```

 This function will mostly contain error management logic.
-The component will also contain a generic method, that will be overrode in the memory and postgresql implementations.
+The component will also contain a generic method, that will be overridden in the memory and postgresql implementations.

-> Note that some common error like organization not found have helpers that return the appropriate error.
+> Note that some common errors, like organization not found, have helpers that return the appropriate error.

 ```python
     async def do_dummy(